All Episodes

 So I went over there.

-I found something very key.
+I found out something very key.

-The reason we were there, and remember now this is the Bush administration.
+The reason we were there, and remember now, this is the Bush administration.

-What fact then and it's true now is that the terrorist organizations need a state as a base of operations.
+What fact then, and it's true now, is that the terrorist organizations need a state as a base of operations.

 They don't want to have to flee like nomads from territory to territory.

-In this case, it was Al Qaeda and the Taliban.
+In this case, it was al-Qaeda and the Taliban.

 And we were trying to prevent that.

-Now ISIS, well on the way to establishing their caliphate, and if you look at a map that shows real estate that they have conquered, it's surprisingly big, but it's patchwork all through Iraq, just parts of the Middle East.
+And if you look at a map that shows real estate that they have conquered, it's surprisingly big, but it's patchwork all through Iraq, just parts of the Middle East.

 What they need is a state.